Workiva/react_testing_library/doc/migration_guides/from_over_react_test.md

 - Other programmers who will use the code
 - Users of the application

 These two groups make up the actual users of the code.
-RTL is opionated is towards verifying [use cases][use-case-testing] for those two groups, as opposed to traditional line or branch [code coverage][code-coverage].
-In Kent's blog post he articulates more, but the tl;dr is that a line of code supports a use case for the API and the lines should be tested by exercising their use cases.
+RTL is opinionated is towards verifying [use cases][use-case-testing] for those two groups, as opposed to traditional line or branch [code coverage][code-coverage].
+In Kent's blog post he articulates more, but the tl;dr is that a line of code supports a use case for the API.
+Then, the lines should be tested by exercising their use cases.

 #### What is a Use Case?

 It will be important to know what a test's use case is before migrating it, so we want to establish what a use case actually is.
 Predictably, Dodds' [article][use-case-testing-react] helps with that. 😄

 Summarizing from the article, a use case is a _scenario_ that causes a change that a user will notice.
 When we're defining a use case for an application user, it's likely interactions that change the UI.
-When the user is a developer, the scenario could be creating any side effect that the component is capable of (event emitions, HTTP calls, etc).
+When the user is a developer, the scenario could be creating any side effect that the component is capable of (event emissions, HTTP calls, etc).

 Note that a use case is defined by something _coming out_ of the component.
 Application users will be seeing the DOM that a component created.
 Developers will see data or events that leak outside the walls of the component.
 If a use case seems like it needs to look inside the component's instance to verify the outcome, that's an indication it's testing implementation details.

 #### Verify You're Testing a Use Case

-If it's ambiguous, checking that a test verifies a use case is important before the migration because otherwise migrating to RTL may feel like fitting a sqaure peg into a round hole.
-When a test is relying on implementation details to verify an outcome, it is easier to first correlate those details with a use case and migrate the test with that use case in mind.
+If it's ambiguous, checking that a test verifies a use case is important before the migration because otherwise migrating to RTL may feel like fitting a square peg into a round hole.
+When a test is relying on implementation details to verify an outcome, it is easier to first correlate those details with a use case.
+Once the use case is known, migrate the test with that use case in mind.
 That approach gives the insight to know what code needs to be converted, removed, or added to fit the new philosophy.

 #### Identifying a Test's Use Case